WICG/fenced-frame/explainer/fenced_frame_config.md

 ## Backwards compatibility

 Previously we used a [`urn:uuid`](https://tools.ietf.org/html/rfc4122) and the `src` attribute to accomplish this same behavior.
 We will continue to support `urn:uuid` and `src` for a transition period.

+## Embedder context

+After creating the config and prior to loading the config into the fenced frame, an embedder can communicate a string of contextual information to one or more worklets for the [Shared Storage API](https://github.com/WICG/shared-storage) that are spun up inside the fenced frame (details [here](https://github.com/WICG/fenced-frame/blob/master/explainer/fenced_frame_config_context.md)).
+This can be useful for reporting purposes.